TomSaw/lbuild/README.md

         env.template("template.cpp.in", "template_{}.cpp".format(number + 1))
 ```

 The init step sets the module's name and its parent name.
-The prepare step
+If the repository option is set to
-then adds a `EnumerationOption` and makes the module available, if the repository option
+`"special"`, the prepare step then adds a `EnumerationOption` and makes the module available.
-is set to `"special"`.
-Finally in the build step, a number of files are generated
-based on the option's content.
+Finally in the build step, a number of files are generated based on the option's content.

 The files are generated at the call-site of `lbuild build` which would then
 look something like this: